5x5 storage unit vs 5x10 storage unit

 Example of What a 5x10 Can Hold: Eight large boxes, a couch, a nightstand, a TV stand, a desk, an ottoman, two chairs, two stools, a filing cabinet, and small appliances

-Common Use Cases: Moving from a studio apartment or dorm room, remodeling, office storage, or inventory storage
+Common Use Cases: Apartment and dorm storage, remodeling, office and inventory storage, and motorcycle storage

-What Fits in a 5x5 vs a 5x10 Storage Unit?
+What Typically Fits in a 5x5 vs 5x10 Storage Unit?

 While many items can fit in either a 5x5 or 5x10 storage unit, the 5x10 will give you more room to store more or larger items.
 Here's a breakdown of what you could store in 5x5 and 5x10 storage units.

-A graph comparing what items fit in a 5x5 vs a 5x10 storage unit
+A table comparing what items fit in a 5x5 vs a 5x10 storage unit

 Which Size Offers Better Value?

 When comparing storage unit sizes, understanding the average monthly costs can help you make the smartest financial decision.
-A 5x5 storage unit averages $33 per month, while a 5x10 storage unit averages $55 per month.
-A difference of around $20 per month or $240 a year, making the upgrade especially worthwhile for those planning to add more items over time.
+A 5x5 storage unit averages $40 per month, while a 5x10 storage unit averages $67 per month.
+With a difference of around $27 per month or $324 a year, upgrading to a 5x10 may be worthwhile for those planning to add more items over time.

-• Double the space (25 extra square feet)
+• Double the storage space (25 extra square feet)

 • Room to walk through and access items easily